 What are the disadvantages of the Internet?

-Exploitation and pornography and violent images
+Pornographic and violent images

-Addiction, time waster, and causes distractions
+Addiction, time-waster, and causes distractions

-Never being able to disconnect
+Never being able to disconnect from work

-Identity theft, hacking, viruses, and cheating
+Crime, identity theft, hacking, viruses, and cheating

 Spam and advertising